FirelyTeam/firely-docs/firelyserver/overview.rst

 Framework
 ---------

-Firely Server is not just a FHIR Server, it is a processing pipeline for handling standard and custom FHIR requests. :ref:`Firely Server FHIR Server <vonk_overview_server>` consists of this pipeline filled with processors to handle the interactions defined in the FHIR RESTful API.
+Firely Server is not just a FHIR Server, it is a processing pipeline for handling standard and custom FHIR requests. :ref:`Firely Server <vonk_overview_server>` consists of this pipeline filled with processors to handle the interactions defined in the FHIR RESTful API.
 With :ref:`vonk_overview_plugins` you can add your own processors to the framework to perform custom operations, or fill in cross-cutting concerns for your business.
 A :ref:`Facade <vonk_overview_facades>` is a type of plugin that provides a data access layer for an existing data repository (e.g. a proprietary system).
 This image sums it all up:

 .. image:: ./images/vonk_framework.png
   :align: center